vim-autoformat/vim-autoformat/README.md

 ## Major Change Log

+### October 2018
+* We also take the returncode of the formatter process into account, not just the presence of output on stderr.

 ### March 2016
 * We don't use the option formatprg internally anymore, to always have the possible of using the default `gq` command.
 * More fallback options have been added.

 ### June 2015